©

 🌾 Between sea, scrub and wild freedom

-A natural site protected by the Conservatoire du Littoral, this large and beautiful wild beach is 4km long and lies at the gateway to Propriano.
-This site is home to discreet fauna and typically Corsican flora, which evolve in a fragile balance.
-Between the songs of the birds, the plants of the maquis and the crashing of the waves, every moment is an immersion in a living and preserved nature.
-Here, the sand stretches as far as the eye can see, the sea spray mingles with the scents of the maquis, and every step invites contemplation.
+A natural site protected by the Conservatoire du Littoral, this large and beautiful wild beach is 4 km long and lies at the gateway to Propriano.
+This site is home to a discreet fauna and a typically Corsican flora, which evolve in a fragile balance.
+Between the songs of the birds, the plants of the scrubland and the crash of the waves, every moment is an immersion in a living and preserved nature.
+Here, the sand stretches as far as the eye can see, the sea spray mingles with the scents of the maquis, and every step is an invitation to contemplate.

-To enjoy the place all year round, a greenway and a coastal path have been developed.
+To make the most of the area all year round, a greenway and a coastal path have been laid out.

 🏖️ Other classified beaches and coves